StevenTammen/bibledocs.org/content/subject-index.md

 header-title="The Holy Spirit (the 3rd Person of the Trinity)"
 %}}

+### Holy Spirit > Is sent by the Father on the request of the Son {#holy-spirit-is-sent-by-the-father-on-the-request-of-the-son}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/trinity-roles-as-seen-from-specific-new-testament-scriptures/#john-14-16"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Trinity Roles as Seen from Specific New Testament Scriptures" header-title="John 14:16"
+%}}

 ### Holy Spirit > Quickens our understanding, at the individual level {#holy-spirit-quickens-our-understanding-at-the-individual-level}

 {{% subject-index-link